filoflea93/Ethereum-lottery/README.md

 There are many problems to fix in the smart contract, like security/functions visibility adjustment/gas cost..

-TODO (Javascript): function display winners
+TODO (Javascript): interaction Js-Smart contract (es. function display winners)